 Dr. James Pietrofesa

 Dr. James M. Pietrofesa grew up on Staten Island, New York the oldest of three siblings.
-He attended Wager College after receiving
+He attended Wagner College after receiving

 an academic scholarship.
-There he was a Dean's List student with a major in Biology and two minors.
+There he was a Dean's List student with a major in Biology.
 Dr. Pietrofesa was a member

 of the Tri-Beta Biological Honor Society and the Omicron Delta Kappa Honor Society.
 Dr. Pietrofesa was also involved in research

 at (IBR) Institute For Basic Research in New York where where his name was published in multiple articles in The American Jounal of Medical

 Genetics for work on the Fragile X Syndrome.

 Dr. Pietrofesa was admitted into the prestigious 7 year BS/DDS with New York University College of Dentistry.
 There he earned his

 D.D.S.
 (Doctor of Dental Surgery) degree in 2000.
 Rather than go into practice immediately after graduation, Dr. Pietrofesa elected